-LAMA-I supports Indonesia’s global leadership in reducing land-based emissions through an integrated NAMA/REDD+ approach by strengthening capacity for local governments to combine development and spatial planning and to synergize climate-change mitigation and adaptation actions through multiple stakeholder negotiations.
-A recent Presidential Decree mandates all local government levels to develop plans as part of Indonesia's NAMA, but capacity to do so is unevenly distributed.
-Under the guidance of the National Planning and Development Agency (Bappenas), the project will improve the methods that can be used at local government level and support capacity strenghening in strategically selected districts and provinces.
+LAMA-I has supported Indonesia’s global leadership in reducing land-based emissions through an integrated NAMA/REDD+ approach by strengthening capacity for local governments to combine development and spatial planning and to synergize climate-change mitigation and adaptation actions through multiple stakeholder negotiations.
+A Presidential Decree had mandated all local government levels to develop plans as part of Indonesia's NAMA, but capacity to do so was unevenly distributed.
+Under the guidance of the National Planning and Development Agency (Bappenas), the project improved the methods used at local government level and supported capacity strenghening in strategically selected districts and provinces.

 State of implementation/results